-The best smells to attract fish are blood, shrimp, menhaden oil, crawfish, minnows, and garlic, depending on the species.
+The best smells to attract bass are blood, shrimp, menhaden oil, crawfish, minnows, and garlic.

 There are lots of scent products that companies sell, claiming that they will attract fish.
 Some of these scents work well while others might not work as they are supposed to.